Miller House (Columbus, Indiana): Management and operation

 The Miller House is open to the public, with tours provided by the IMA.
 The Columbus Area Visitors Center sells tickets for tours to the house, while the IMA maintains the property.
 The visitor center is located at 506 Fifth Street in downtown Columbus.
-Because of restrictions on parking near the Miller House, visitors are transported there from the visitor center via shuttle van.
+Because of restrictions on parking near the Miller House, visitors must park near the visitor center, where a shuttle van takes them to the house.

 When the house opened, it initially hosted tours six days a week, though this was reduced during the wintertime.
 The tours could accommodate up to 13 people and lasted 90 minutes each.
 As of 2025, the Miller House hosts tours twice a day, five days a week.
 The tours typically last an hour and include a short film at the visitor center.
 Children younger than 10 years old cannot attend the tours.
 In addition to general tours of the house, there are several specialized tours, tickets for which are sold for an additional fee.
 Though photography is not permitted on general tours, it is allowed on specialized photography tours.
 In 2012, the house museum's first full year of operation, the tours attracted 6,506 visitors, increasing to 12,000 visitors by 2021.

 Some of the original furnishings are placed on display.
 Pictured is the living room with chairs, tables, and piano.

 All of the rooms are open for viewing on the tour, except for the servant bedroom, which is used as a security office.
 The house museum displays some Asian, Eastern European, and Mexican art, but few of the Millers' original artworks remain.
 Some of the original furnishings are placed on display, while others have been sold or remain in private ownership.
 In addition, starting in 2015, some of Xenia's crèches were displayed during the Christmas and holiday season.
 The IMA's archives include 65 boxes of materials relating to the house.